 Faculty and Administration Compensation Survey

-Starting in 2017, surveys will be conducted every two years.
+Surveys are conducted approximately every two years.
 This effort demonstrates AUPO’s commitment to its Chair members by providing critical information that supports fair remuneration to their faculty and staff.
 Survey data is confidential and available for purchase by Chairs only.

 AUPO Fellowship Compliance Committee